How to Get an FHA Construction Loan in 2024

 Verify your construction loan eligibility.
 Start here

-1. Find the land you’ll build on
+1. Find the land to build on

 “The land should not require a teardown of the property or have multiple properties on it,” cautions Richie Duncan, senior loan officer with Nationwide Home Loans Group.

-2. Get pre-qualified for financing
+2. Get prequalified or preapproved for financing

-3. Hire a builder and draw up plans
+3. Hire a builder and finalize plans

 You can begin the process without having yet picked a builder.
-But the builder you select must be willing to work with the FHA construction loan program (“not every builder will,” says Mushlin).
+But the builder you select must be willing to work with the FHA construction loan program.
+“Not every builder will,” says Mushlin.

 4. Complete the loan process and begin construction